jourzero/verademo/readme.md

 # Deserialization Exploit with Ysoserial

-The below shows how the issue found in [Veracode Pipeline Scan](veracode-pipeline-scan-results.json#L563) could be exploited.
+The below shows how the insecure deserialization issue found in [Veracode Pipeline Scan](veracode-pipeline-scan-results.json#L563) could be exploited.
+The [Veracode Agent-Based SCA](https://github.com/jourzero/verademo/blob/master/veracode-sca-results.json#L2748) results are also quite useful to explain the issue:

+> Potential Remote Code Execution Via Java Object Deserialization ([CVE-2015-4852](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-4852)): Apache Commons includes a class called InvokerTransformer.
+An application is vulnerable to a deserialization attack if this class is available on the classpath and the application deserializes untrusted or user-supplied data.
+It's not necessary to actually use InvokerTransfomer to be vulnerable.
+With these two criteria satisfied, an attacker may construct a gadget chain using classes in the component to execute arbitrary code.
+The chain relies on the class InvokerTransformer in the org.apache.commons.collections.functors package to invoke methods during the deserialization process.
+The fix prevents deserialization of InvokerTransformer by default unless it's specifically enabled.
+CVE-2015-4852, CVE-2015-6420, CVE-2015-7501, and CVE-2015-7450 are all related to this artifact.

 ## Generate different payloads